 If you cannot look beyond the divorce or the issues that led to the divorce, or you are attempting to co-parent with a toxic ex-partner, you can seek legal intervention.
-At Petrelli Previtera, LLC, we offer mediation support as well as assistance with child custody, visitation, grandparent rights, child relocation, and child support.
+At Petrelli Previtera, LLC, our family lawyers provide clients assistance with child custody, visitation, grandparent rights, child relocation, and child support.
 Contact us to see how we can help you.

 Settling of Mutual Property and Legal Obligations

 There are some long-lasting effects of a marriage, especially by way of mutual assets and property.
 It may not always be feasible to sell the family home or to get one party off of the deed during the divorce.
 However, having both parties on the deed can cause your spouse to need to be involved later on down the road.
 Mutual property post-divorce issues can include rights to claim, selling, interest earned, taxes due, and inheritance concerns.
 Wills and trusts will have to be updated to reflect changes and you may find yourself back in a courtroom negotiating property terms long after your divorce is finalized.